 Wanting to do something is not enough.

-We all would like to run faster, lose weight but we all get comfortable with where we are at in life.
+We all would like to run faster and be fitter.
+That being said, we can easily get comfortable with where we are in life too.

 We seek out security in our daily lives in running and outside of running.

 The magic starts to happen when you get away from the comfort zone and becoming better friends with pain.